ITenthusiasm/react-uncontrolled-inputs/README.md

 One hook call, one event handler, and one place to store our form state (as opposed to having it scattered across variables).
 Everything's good, right?
 Eh...
 Mostly.

 It still feels like we have some redundancy here.
 Don't get me wrong, the decrease in lines showing `useState` and `handle*Change` is definitely great!
-But now we have the same form data properties (eg. `firstName`) being shown over and over and over again. _And we're still redundantly polluting all of the `input` props!_
+But now we have the same form data properties (e.g., `firstName`) being shown over and over and over again. _And we're still redundantly polluting all of the `input` props!_

 The approach is nice, but it's roughly the same lines of code as the previous one.
 Actually, with the current formatter, it's a few lines _longer_.
 This approach also adds some overhead to new devs by requiring them to learn the slightly-more-complex `useReducer` hook.
 (And the reducer pattern we used for the form is... a bit unorthodox for reducers.)